winniepukki/trinat-pwa/README.md

 </a>

 ## License
-This project is under CreamCamp © All Rights Reserved License
+This project is under [MIT License](https://github.com/winniepukki/trinat/blob/main/LICENSE)

 ## Learn More
 To learn React, check out the [React documentation](https://reactjs.org/).